Liverpool Roman Catholic Female Orphanage, Liverpool, Lancashire

 Liverpool's Roman Catholic Female Orphanage, sometimes referred to as the Catholic Orphanage Asylum, was founded in around 1816.
 Its object was to 'feed, clothe, educate, and train the destitute orphan daughters of respectable parents who have died in the city of Liverpool.'
 From 1819, the Orphanage occupied a former private house at 96 Mount Pleasant where about 80 girls could be accommodated, aged from 6 to 11 years.

-In 1845, the Orphanage moved to new purpose-built premises at 47A Falkner Street, designed by A.W.
-Pugin.
+In 1845, the Orphanage moved to new purpose-built premises, designed by A.W.
+Pugin, at 47A (renumbered as 65 in 1888) Falkner Street, at the junction with Catherine Street.
 The new establishment was initially run by the Sisters of Mercy but in 1851 it was taken over by the Sisters of Notre Dame with the support of local priest Father James Nugent.

 On October 16th, 1868, the Orphanage was certified to operate as an Industrial School, allowing it to receive girls committed by magistrates to detention.
 The premises could initially accommodate 50 such girls, aged from 5 to 11 years at their date of admission.
 Voluntary cases were also received, with a payment of £5 requested on admission.
 In 1869, a wing of the building was enlarged to provide accommodation for up to 20 more girls.
 The superintendent of the establishment was Miss Julianna Powell, assisted by six Sisters of Notre Dame.